Report a question

 40 / 100

-40. Who is the head of the Central Government in India?
+40. Which of the following is a primary responsibility of the Central Government in India?

 41 / 100